sjb3d/caldera/caldera/examples/test_mesh_shader/README.md

 ## Backface Culling

-To draw the mesh using clusters, the `NV_mesh_shader` extension is required.
+To draw the mesh using clusters, the `VK_NV_mesh_shader` extension is required.
 This makes use of:
 - A task shader to backface cull clusters that fully face away from the viewer
 - A mesh shader that emits all triangles in the cluster for rasterization (no addition culling)